chriskonnertz/string-calc/README.md

 composer require chriskonnertz/string-calc
 ```

-From now on you can run `composer update` to get the latest version of this library.
+From then on you may run `composer update` to get the latest version of this library.

 It is possible to use this library without using Composer but then it is necessary to register an
 [autoloader function](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md#example-implementation).